relizaio/reliza-cli/README.md

 Flags stand for:

-- **createproject** - command that that denotes we are creating a new project for our organization.
+- **createproject** - command that denotes we are creating a new project for our organization.
 Note that a vcs repository must either already exist or be created during this call.
 - **-i** - flag for org api id (required).
 - **-k** - flag for org api key (required).
 - **name** - flag to denote project name (required).